BZoennchen/supercollider-book/_sources/chapters/preamble/heidegger.md

 Like Husserl's world, Heidegger's world is a practical world of interconnected beings where equipment presupposes other equipment and is truly what it is only when it is being used transparently.
 We can reformulate Descartes' "Cogito ergo sum" from a Heideggerian perspective: I am, therefore the world is.

 >We shall call those entities which we encounter in concern "equipment".
 In our dealings we come across equipment for writing, sewing, working, transportation, measurement. [...]
 Taken strictly, there 'is' no such thing as an equipment.
 To the Being of any equipment there always belongs a totality of equipment, in which it can be this equipment that it is.
 Equipment is essentially 'something in-order-to [...]'.
 A totality of equipment is constituted by various ways of the 'in-order-to'. [...]
 In the 'in-order-to' as a structure there lies an assignment or reference of something to something. [...]
 Equipment---in accordance with its equipmentality---always is in terms of its belonging to other equipment: ink-stand, pen, paper, blotting pad, table, lamp, furniture, windows, doors, room. [...]
 What we encounter as closest to us (though not as something taken as a theme) is the room; and we encounter it not as something 'between four walls' in a geometrical spatial sense, but as equipment for residing.
 Out of this the 'arrangement' emerges, and it is in this that any 'individual' item of equipment shows itself.
 Before it does so, a totality of equipment has already been discovered.
-Equipment can genuinely show itself only in dealings cut to its own measure (hammering with a hammer, for example); but in such dealings an entity of this kind is not grasped thematically as an occurring Thing, nor is the equipment-structure known as such in the using.
+Equipment can genuinely show itself only in dealings cut to its own measure (hammering with a hammer, for example); but in such dealings an entity of this kind is not grasped thematically as an occurring thing, nor is the equipment-structure known as such in the using.
 The hammering does not simply have knowledge about the hammer’s character as equipment, but it has appropriated this equipment in a way which could not possibly be more suitable.
-In dealings such as this, where something is put to use, our concern subordinates itself to the "in-order-to" which is constitutive for the equipment we are employing at the time; the less we just stare at the hammer-Thing, and the more we seize hold of it and use it, the more primordial does our relationship to it become, and the more unveiledly is it encountered as that which it is---as equipment. [...]
+In dealings such as this, where something is put to use, our concern subordinates itself to the "in-order-to" which is constitutive for the equipment we are employing at the time; the less we just stare at the hammer-thing, and the more we seize hold of it and use it, the more primordial does our relationship to it become, and the more unveiledly is it encountered as that which it is---as equipment. [...]
 The peculiarity of what is proximally ready-to-hand is that, in its readiness-to-hand, it must, as it were, withdraw in order to be ready-to-hand quite authentically. -- Martin Heidegger

 Heidegger’s concerns of technology also raise several difficulties.
 It tends to romanticize certain types of tools.